Loans can be good things and bad things.

 The process is easy, almost too easy.
 In order to determine your eligibility for this loan you must first complete a Free Application for Federal Student Aid (FAFSA).
 Once SWOSU has received your FAFSA data and any other supporting documents which are required, we will notify you of your financial aid award package.
 You can stop by the Student Financial Services office in the Stafford Building, Room 224 to get a copy of your Award Letter, or call the office to have one mailed to you.
 If you are a returning SWOSU student, you will be sent an Email to your Student SWOSU Email account, listing your loan eligibility.
 Your signed completed Award Letter, once returned to us, will allow us to begin processing your loan.
 Please note, we cannot proceed until you return your Award Letter to us or accept your loans through MySWOSU.

 After returning your Award Letter, “first time” borrowers must complete an on-line loan application, also known as the Master Promissory Note and Entrance Counseling.
 You can access the online application at www.studentloans.gov.
-You will need your FAFSA PIN# to complete the process.
+You will need your Federal Student Aid I.D. to complete the process.

 You cannot apply for a student loan until you have completed the FAFSA and received an Award Letter from SWOSU.